Communist Party of Nepal (Unified Marxist–Leninist): Left alliance and dissolution (2017–2021)

-Revival and internal conflict, 2021
+Revival (2021-2025)

-On 8 March 2021, the Supreme Court of Nepal stated that the allocation of the name Nepal Communist Party upon the merger of the CPN (UML) and CPN (Maoist Centre), and by extension the merger itself, was void ab initio, as the name was already allotted to a party led by Rishiram Kattel, and that the NCP stood "dismissed".
-The Election Commission on 9 March 2021 formally split the party and the CPN (UML) was revived.
+On 8 March 2021, the Supreme Court ruled that the name Nepal Communist Party belonged to the minor party led by Rishiram Kattel and the merger of the two parties was voided.
+The following day, the Election Commission formally split the party and the CPN (UML) was revived.
 Four members of the House of Representatives and one member of the National Assembly for CPN (Maoist Centre) also defected to CPN (UML) during the split but were dismissed as parliamentarians following their defection.
 KP Sharma Oli lost a no-confidence motion on 9 May 2021 but was reappointed as prime minister four days later after the opposition failed to prove a majority.
-Chief minister of Gandaki, Prithvi Subba Gurung resigned before a no-confidence motion and chief Minister of Lumbini, Shankar Pokharel also lost a no-confidence motion but were similarly reappointed after the opposition failed to prove their majority.
+Chief minister of Gandaki, Prithvi Subba Gurung, resigned before a no-confidence motion and chief Minister of Lumbini, Shankar Pokharel, also lost a no-confidence motion but were similarly reappointed after the opposition failed to prove their majority.

-A cabinet meeting chaired by prime minister and party chairman KP Sharma Oli recommended the president to dissolve the House of Representatives on 22 May 2021 after members of his party led by former prime ministers Madhav Kumar Nepal and Jhala Nath Khanal supported Nepali Congress leader Sher Bahadur Deuba as the next prime minister.
-The Supreme Court reinstated the House of Representatives on 12 July 2021 and Oli resigned from his post the next day and Deuba was appointed prime minister.
-Twenty-two members of the CPN (UML) voted for Deuba during his confidence vote defying the party whip.

-The party also lost its government in Gandaki and Lumbini with Gurung losing a no-confidence motion and Pokharel resigning.
-Province 1 chief minister, Sher Dhan Rai and Bagmati chief minister Dormani Paudel were replaced in August of that year after losing support within their parliamentary party.
+A cabinet meeting chaired by prime minister and party chairman KP Sharma Oli recommended that the president dissolve the House of Representatives on 22 May 2021 after members of his party, led by former prime ministers Madhav Kumar Nepal and Jhala Nath Khanal, supported Nepali Congress leader Sher Bahadur Deuba as the next prime minister.
+The Supreme Court reinstated the House of Representatives on 12 July 2021 and Oli resigned from his post the next day.
+Twenty-two members of the CPN (UML) voted for Deuba during his confidence vote, defying the party whip.
+The party also lost its government in Gandaki and Lumbini, with Gurung losing a no-confidence motion and Pokharel resigning.
+Province 1 chief minister, Sher Dhan Rai, and Bagmati chief minister Dormani Paudel were replaced in August of that year after losing support within their parliamentary party.
 They were replaced by Bhim Acharya and Asta Laxmi Shakya respectively who were elected by the parliamentary party.